 Get a good education about your new location

 If you’re planning to buy in an unfamiliar neighborhood, check out the local public schools before you buy – even if you don’t have school-age children.
 A property in a sought-after school district may be worth considerably more when it’s time to sell.
 And if you’ll be driving to work, get up early and test-drive your potential commutes from different neighborhoods before making your choice.
 You may discover that the shortest commute isn’t the fastest.
+If you're considering a home in a unfamiliar neighborhood, take time to learn about the area - starting with the local public schools.
+Even if you don't have school-age children, homes in desirable school districts often retain or increase their value over time.

 Can I get my loan approved before I start shopping for a home?